OceanEcoWatch/PlasticDetectionService/docs/software_design_documentation.md

 Not implemented yet:

-- Users cam view available areas for prediction
+- Users can view available areas for prediction
 - Users can filter the predictions by timestamp, cloud cover, and prediction probability
 - Users can request a prediction for a specific area and timestamp